EmilErasmus/dw-git-prac/README.md

 Emil Erasmus

 ### Description
-This is for practising git integration with Dreamweaver.
+This is the feature branch.
+The description has changed.